-I love Pork Quinoa Meatballs, they are easy to make and can be very versatile.
-Depending on the combination of herbs and seasoning you can give them an Asian, Latino, or Mediterranean touch.
+I love Pork Quinoa Meatballs.
+They are easy to make and can be very versatile.
+Depending on the combination of herbs and seasoning, you can give them an Asian, Latino, or Mediterranean touch.
 They can be cooked in a pan or baked.
-You can serve with a salad, warm them in tomato sauce and serve with noodles or rice.
+You can serve them with a salad, warm them in tomato sauce and serve them with noodles or rice.

-For this recipe, I usually do the quinoa the day before and make 1 cup (2 cups of water).
-Then use half for this recipe and save the rest for other meal.
+I usually do the quinoa the day before for this recipe and make 1 cup (2 cups of water).
+Then use half for this recipe and save the rest for another meal.

 Pork Quinoa Meatballs